NilPointer-Software/bdfd-wiki/src/bdscript/randomGuildID.md

 # $randomGuildID
-It's returns a random guild ID that the bot is in.
+Returns a random guild ID from servers the bot is in.

 ## Syntax
 ```